ideadevice/zwsgi/README.md

 # ZWSGI
 ZeroMQ <-> WSGI Bridge.

 ZWSGI provides the ability to use rich messaging patterns provided by ZeroMQ to your existing WSGI applications.
-ZWSGI seamlessly changes the underlying transport layer from HTTP to [ZHTTP](http://rfc.zeromq.org/spec:33 "ZHTTP").
+It changes the underlying transport layer from HTTP to [ZHTTP](http://rfc.zeromq.org/spec:33 "ZHTTP").
 It is built on top of [pyzmq] (https://github.com/zeromq/pyzmq "pyzmq") bindings and can be configured to use threads, [greenlets](https://github.com/gevent/gevent "gevent") or processes to handle incoming requests.

 ## Sample Use Case